 Set deep in southwest Bohemia, the Old Town of Česky Krumlov is deservedly a UNESCO World Heritage site.
-Take the architecture, a blend of Gothic, Baroque, and Renaissance styles that were built between the 1300s and the 1600s.
-But the true crowning glory is the castle, which dates back to 1240 and features blooming rococo gardens as well as a moat that has housed a family of four bears since 1707.
+Take in the gorgeous architecture, a blend of Gothic, Baroque, and Renaissance styles built between the 1300s and the 1600s.
+The true crowning glory is the castle, which dates back to 1240 and features blooming rococo gardens, as well as a moat that has housed a family of four bears since 1707.

-Another canal village, this one isn’t as well known as Bruges, but it also comes with a similar nickname: “The Dutch Venice.”
+Another canal village, Giethoorn isn’t as well known as Bruges, but it comes with a similar nickname: “The Dutch Venice.”
 This time, though, the canals continue to be inherently practical, as it’s still only accessible by boat.
-Here, the beauty is serene and simple: Thatched-roofed houses belonging to the town’s 2,620 residents line the waterways, which are crossed by more than 180 bridges.
+Here, the beauty is serene and simple: thatched-roofed houses belonging to the town’s 2,620 residents line the waterways, which are crossed by more than 180 bridges.

 Conwy knows how to make a grand entrance: the main road appears to take you right through the 13th-century castle at the heart of this waterfront enclave (though, of course, it veers off at the last second).
 If you’re after superlatives, a visit to the smallest house in Britain (10 feet by 6 feet) is worth a trip, but the true attraction is the old market town and its cute shops (try a traditional Welsh cake at Popty Conwy Bakery).
 To get a unique view of the city, walk around the mile-long medieval walls overlooking the harbor.